awsdocs/aws-single-sign-on-user-guide/doc_source/howtobookmark.md

 # Bookmarking an IAM role<a name="howtobookmark"></a>

-To make it easier for you to access frequently\-used IAM roles from the user portal, you can create a bookmark for a given role associated with a specific AWS account\.
+To make it easier for you to access frequently\-used IAM roles from the AWS access portal, you can create a bookmark for a given role associated with a specific AWS account\.

 **To bookmark an IAM role for a specific AWS account**